samanthajo2/goon/FAQ.md

 Goon fixes those issues

-## Why Electron?

-My hope was that by using Electron more people could contribute as more people have HTML, CSS, JavaScript experience.
-If there are ideas for plugins or features I'm all ears although code speaks louder than words.

 ## Why is my mouse movement messed up when I rotate the app?

 First off let's be clear, there are 2 kinds of rotation.